workgroupengineering/Documentation/tutorials/music-store-app/displaying-images.md

 Fortunately our buisness logic code provides a convenient `LoadCoverBitmapAsync` this returns a stream that can be used to load a bitmap from.

-Firstly open `AlbumViewModel.cs` and add a property of type `Bitmap?` named `Cover` using the usually pattern so that it can notify the UI when it changes.
+Firstly open `AlbumViewModel.cs` and add a property of type `Bitmap?` named `Cover` using the common pattern so that it can notify the UI when it changes.
+You will need a `using Avalonia.Media.Imaging;` directive to do so.

 ```csharp
 private Bitmap? _cover;